 What I call ‘my great awakening’ had many of the ‘typical’ elements of a spiritual awakening.
 I encountered a divine light that filled me up with so much love energy I almost burst.
 I sensed the presence of spirit beings.
 I lost any sense of my physicality and individuality.
 I existed beyond the flesh.
 I merged with pure God-consciousness.
 I experienced the unfathomable scope of reality.
 I was transformed.
 There was the life I lived before this awakening and then the life lived following.

 What are the effects of a spiritual awakening?

-The great upsurge of spiritual energy experienced from an awakening brings into motion a long chain of effects that alters our lives and inevitably the lives of others.
+The great upsurge of spiritual energy experienced from an awakening brings into motion a long chain of effects that alter our lives and inevitably the lives of others.
 These effects will be discussed in detail in a future blog post.
 However, the immediate effect is a remarkable healing of past hurts.
 This is part 2 of The Great Empowerment: Healing.